Abyaneh/Smart_Hospital/README.md

 - Managing image processing at high speeds caused the robot to veer due to speed discrepancies between motors.
 - Tuning the PID controller to adjust motor speeds based on real-time feedback.

----

-### My Dataset
-For the object detection system, we used a custom dataset created using labeled images of hospital objects (e.g., wheelchairs, patients).
-The dataset was processed using Roboflow to train our YOLO model.

----

 [Back to Top](#table-of-contents)
 ## Technologies & Tools Used
 - **OpenCV**: This is for image processing and path following.
 - **Python**: Core language for implementing algorithms.
-- **YOLOv5**: Object detection.
 - **Arduino IDE**: To program the robot's control system.
 - **ESP32**: Microcontroller used for communication and sensor data.